 YOUR BABY IS GROWING VERY QUICKLY AND LEARNING A LOT.
-Your baby's brain is developing through a series of back and forth interactions.
-Babies and young children naturally reach out for interaction by babbling and making facial expressions.
+Your baby's brain is developing through a series of back and forth interactions sometimes referred to as "serve and return".
+Babies and young children naturally engage by babbling and making facial expressions.
 By consistently responding to these efforts in a warm and loving way, you are creating a nurturing environment.
 At this age, it's important to spend a lot of time cuddling, playing, reading and talking with your baby.
 Over time, these interactions help infants form strong attachments with their parents.
 These early attachments create patterns for the way the child connects with people later in life.

-Sleep Although your baby is sleeping for longer stretches of time (4-6 hours), it is still too early to have a set sleep schedule.
+Sleep Although your baby may be sleeping for longer stretches of time now, it is still too early to have a set sleep schedule.
 There are some activities that may help your baby learn to be more active during the day and encourage nighttime sleep.
 For more information, see Safe Infant Sleep on page 4.